 Kirti K. Khalsa

-Originally from Rome, Italy, Kirti is the Chief Operating Officer and Secretary of the Board of the ARPF.
+Originally from Rome, Italy, Kirti is the Chief Executive Officer and Secretary of the Board of the ARPF.
 Before moving to the USA, she worked for a multinational pharmaceutical company in the export, marketing and Regulatory Affairs departments in their offices in Italy, USA, and Switzerland.
 She speaks five languages and was responsible for single-handedly implementing, managing, and overseeing the opening of a new branch office in Neuchatel, Switzerland.

-Kirti has been a yoga practitioner for over 30 years and has been a yoga teacher to seniors and people with disabilities for 20 years.
-In her spare time, she enjoys gardening.
+Kirti is also involved in supporting her community by fighting illiteracy through her Rotary Club and supporting the local Senior Companion Program.
+She has been a yoga practitioner for over 30 years and a yoga teacher to seniors and people with disabilities for 20 years.
+She enjoys gardening in her spare time.